Distant Healer - Give yourself the gift of healing energy, the wisdom to accept it,|

 If you find that you are achieving a faster, better result, over time, then this may be enough to convince you to allow aloe vera to play a larger part in your healing plan.
 But please do this gradually, so that you feel it is the right thing for you, based on your own experience and conviction.
 I look forward to sending you your aloe vera plant very soon.
 Best wishes, Phil.

 NEW!
 Aloe for use on burns.
 A burn to the hand healed in less than a week!
 My wife (Jill) burned her hand on a saucepan handle and scalded it quite badly.
 Luckily her reflexes were quick and she let go immediately, however, not before she grasped the handle to pick up the pan.
-She thought she had turned off the gas ring but a tiny flame was still burning and the pan on the back ring had it's handle over the near invisible flame.

 We put her hand under running cold water for 20mins and then placed it on an ice pack used for sports injuries.
 We moved back and forth from ice to cold water for nearly an hour.
 During each drying time I applied lavender essential oil directly to the burn, lots of it.
 We did this until the burning sensation came out of the skin, but 3 white blisters appeared along the top of her forefinger.